Table of Contents

 They can look absolutely stunning when stitched, framed and displayed on a wall and make a natural conversation piece (pun intended).

-In their most basic form, mandalas are circles contained within a square and arranged into sections that are all organized around a single, central point.
+In their basic form, mandalas comprise circles contained within a square and arranged into sections all organized around a single, central point.

 Here is a typical example of simple mandala design: